-- 701. In support of its case before the CAS, the IOC relies on a number of elements that it submits are indicative both of the existence of the general sample-swapping scheme and of the Athlete's individual involvement in that scheme.
-Those elements include: the existence and content of the Duchess List; the testimony of Dr. Rodchenkov in relation to the existence of the alleged scheme, in general, and the alleged participation of the Athlete in that scheme, in particular; the presence of multiple T marks on a number of Russian athletes' sample bottles; the excessively high sodium content of a number of Russian athletes' urine samples; and the presence of one or more males' DNA in the urine samples of two female Russian athletes. - 702.
+- 703. In support of its case before the CAS, the IOC relies on a number of elements that it submits are indicative both of the existence of the general sample-swapping scheme and of the Athlete's individual involvement in that scheme.
+Those elements include: the existence and content of the Duchess List; the testimony of Dr. Rodchenkov in relation to the existence of the alleged scheme, in general, and the alleged participation of the Athlete in that scheme, in particular; the presence of multiple T marks on a number of Russian athletes' sample bottles; the excessively high sodium content of a number of Russian athletes' urine samples; and the presence of one or more males' DNA in the urine samples of two female Russian athletes. - 704.
 Only some of those factors are directly applicable to the Athlete's case.
-In particular, none of the Athlete's urine samples from the Sochi Games was found to contain multiple T marks, abnormally high sodium levels or mixed DNA.
-Accordingly, the probative weight that those features may provide in other cases is absent here.
-Nevertheless, as the IOC relies on the features in the context of the alleged scheme operating at the Sochi Games, the Panel proceeds to consider these aspects. - 703.
-The question that this Panel must therefore determine is whether any of the evidentiary features are sufficient, either individually or collectively, to establish to the comfortable satisfaction of the Panel that the Athlete used a prohibited substance at the Sochi Games.
+In particular, none of the Athlete's urine samples from the Sochi Games was found to contain T marks, abnormally high sodium levels or mixed DNA.
+Accordingly, the probative weight that those features may provide in other cases is absent here. - 705.
+The question that this Panel must therefore determine is whether any of the evidentiary features that are present in this case are sufficient, either individually or collectively, to establish to the comfortable satisfaction of the Panel that the Athlete used a prohibited substance at the Sochi Games.
 To answer that question, it is necessary for the Panel to evaluate the probative value of each evidentiary feature insofar as it relates to the particular circumstances and allegations in the Athlete's individual case.
-The Panel should not focus its attention on whether the evidence points to the existence of a general doping and cover-up scheme at the Sochi Games, but on whether it supports a finding that the Athlete personally committed the specific ADRV of use of a prohibited substance as alleged by the IOC. - 704.
+The Panel should not focus its attention on whether the evidence points to the existence of a general doping and cover-up scheme at the Sochi Games, but on whether it supports a finding that the Athlete personally committed the specific ADRV of use of a prohibited substance as alleged by the IOC. - 706.
 Therefore, the Panel proceeds to examine whether the actions allegedly taken by the Athlete are established to the comfortable satisfaction of the Panel.
 In undertaking that examination, the Panel examines the various alleged actions in chronological order by reference to the sequence in which they are alleged to have occurred.